danhanfry/react-native-windows-apk/README.md

 -----------------------------------------

 # React-native-windows-apk
-Apk create production-react with native windows
+Apk create production react-native with native windows

 With the current version 0.14.2-native react is not compatible generate a signed apk because it breaks Windows, the workaround is.